Shirsendu1260/node-js-video-hosting-api/README.md

 - **TypeScript Throughout** — Static typing across the entire codebase with custom interfaces and utility types.
 - **JWT Authentication** — Access and refresh token flow with HttpOnly cookie storage.
-- **Request Validation** — Joi validation runs before business logic on all incoming requests.
+- **Request Validation** — Joi validation runs before business logic on all form submits.
 - **Media Uploads** — Avatars, cover images, and video assets handled via Multer and stored on Cloudinary.
-- **MongoDB Aggregations** — Pipelines for subscriber counts, channel stats, and watch history queries.
+- **MongoDB Aggregations** — Pipelines for subscriber counts, channel stats, videos and many more.
 - **Consistent API Responses** — Custom `ApiError` and `ApiResponse` classes for predictable, uniform responses across all endpoints.

 ---